-I am a senior software engineer focused on machine learning.
-I have
+I am a senior software engineer and machine learning researcher.
+I

-played a critical role in two paradigm shifts in fields of science using
+have played a critical role in two paradigm shifts in fields of science

 EarthRanger is a project funded by the Allen Institute of AI